 Documentation Load

-Conventional loans usually carry a heavier documentation burden including tax returns, W-2s, and pay stubs.
-DSCR loans are often lighter on personal income proof, but still require an appraisal, rent analysis, credit check, reserves, and clean property documentation.
+Conventional loans usually carry a heavier documentation burden, including tax returns, W-2s, and pay stubs.
+DSCR loans are often lighter on personal income proof, but they still require an appraisal, a rent analysis, a credit check, reserves, and clean property documentation.
+DSCR is not “no documentation,” it is just a different set of documents.

 Closing Speed

-DSCR can sometimes move faster because it may skip deep employment verification, but timelines still depend on appraisal, title, insurance, and how clean the file is.
+DSCR loans can sometimes move faster because they may skip deep employment verification.
+That said, timelines still depend on appraisal, title, insurance, and how clean the file is.
+A messy file slows any loan, regardless of type.

 Ownership Structure

-Some DSCR lenders allow title to be held in an LLC or similar entity.
-Conventional loans are commonly in personal names.
-This is lender-specific, so ask directly.
+Some DSCR lenders allow title to be held in an LLC or similar entity, which can be useful for liability protection and longer-term estate planning support.
+Conventional loans are commonly held in personal names.
+Lender policies vary on this, so confirm directly before you assume an LLC will be allowed.

 Prepayment Penalties

-These are more common in DSCR and non-QM lending than in conventional consumer mortgages.
-If you plan to refinance quickly, prepayment terms can matter a lot.
+Prepayment penalties are more common in DSCR and other non-QM lending than in conventional consumer mortgages.
+If you plan to refinance quickly when rates drop or after you reposition the property, prepayment terms can matter a lot.
+The Refinance Break-Even Calculator can help you think through whether a future refinance will actually pay off inside or outside the penalty window.

 How to Choose Based on Your Strategy